I am seventy-four years old.

 They will still bear fruit in old age.

 To bear fruit in old age.
 That is what I desire.
 I refuse to get so far away from the city of God that I no longer hear his voice.

 "That is exactly what people in ruts find out about themselves.
 They discover that the passing of time tends to dull their religious feelings, and the signal that used to be quite clear is fading out."
 (Tozer, Rut, Rot, or Revival: The Problem of Change and Breaking Out of the Status Quo, Kindle Locations 392-394)

-To flourish in the courts of the Lord.
+To bear eternal fruit in the courts of the Lord.
 Life doesn't get better than that!